fmpss1/nodejs_code/README.md

 *	Install npm install -g nodemon loadtest (optional)
 *	Inside the directory do npm install
 *	To run the application do node app.js or nodemon app.js
+*	Example to add the new middleware to the package.json file: npm install pug -save (optional)

 ## Documentation